gvwilson/sensibleadventures/shapers/shapers.md

 > **Example:**
 > Larrapin's player decides to raise her Climbing by 2 levels
 > from Average (her Fitness) to Very High,
+> which costs 2 points.
-> her First Aid from Very Low (everyone's starting point) to Low,
+> She raises Larrapin's First Aid from Very Low (everyone's starting point) to Low,
+> which costs 1 point,
-> and her Medicine (which starts with nothing) from nothing to Low.
+> and her Medicine from nothing to Average,
+> which costs another 2 points:
+> the first point raises it to Low, and the second to Average.
+> Finally,
+> she raises her skill with a sword from Low (everyone's starting point) to Average.

 > **Example::**
-> Nang-ma's player decides to raise his Picking Pockets skill from Very Low to Average (2 points),
+> Nang-ma's player decides to raise his Picking Pockets skill from Very Low to Average (2 points)
-> his Hypnotism from nothing to Low (1 point),
-> and his Boating from Very Low to Low (1 point).
+> and his Gambling from Low to Very High (4 points, since it's a 3-level increase).
 > Since his Intellect is High,
-> he can then raise his Hypnotism again from Low to Average.
+> he can then raise his Picking Pockets again from Average to High.

 The Director may occasionally allow players to choose Skills that are not in the master list.
 For example,